Home / Daily Dose / Ginnie Mae Finalizes Requirements for Pooling Re-Performing Mortgage Loans

 About Author: Demetria Lester

-Demetria C. Lester is a reporter for DS News and MReport magazines with more than eight years' writing experience.
-She has served as content coordinator and copy editor for the Los Angeles Daily News, the Orange County Register, in addition to 11 other Southern California publications.
+Demetria C. Lester is a reporter for DS News and MReport magazines with more than eight years of writing experience.
+She has served as content coordinator and copy editor for the Los Angeles Daily News and the Orange County Register, in addition to 11 other Southern California publications.
 A former editor-in-chief at Northlake College and staff writer at her alma mater, the University of Texas at Arlington, she has covered events such as the Byron Nelson and Pac-12 Conferences, progressing into her freelance work with the Dallas Wings and D Magazine.
-Currently located in Dallas, Texas, Lester is a jazz aesthete and loves to read.
-She can be reached at [email protected]
+Currently located in Dallas, Texas, Lester is an avid jazz lover and likes to read.
+She can be reached at [email protected].

 x